contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 Never underline anything.

 ## Video
 We usually show videos below the intro paragraph on a ZenHub page.
-It's good practice a good poster image.
+It's good practice to display a helpful/informative poster image.

 ## URLS
 We use lowercase characters in out URL structures in all cases.